Bibb County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 157,346.
+Of the residents, 23.2% were under the age of 18 and 16.9% were 65 years of age or older; the median age was 37.9 years.
+For every 100 females there were 89.1 males, and for every 100 females age 18 and over there were 85.2 males.
+85.9% of residents lived in urban areas and 14.1% lived in rural areas.

+There were 62,762 households in the county, including 33,573 families; 29.7% had children under the age of 18 living with them and 40.0% had a female householder with no spouse or partner present.
+About 32.9% of all households were made up of individuals and 12.7% had someone living alone who was 65 years of age or older.

+There were 71,901 housing units, of which 12.7% were vacant.
+Among occupied housing units, 50.0% were owner-occupied and 50.0% were renter-occupied.
+The homeowner vacancy rate was 2.1% and the rental vacancy rate was 9.4%.

 Crime

 In 2022, Bibb County had the highest crime rate in Georgia.
 Bibb County had a rate of 52.6 crimes per 1,000 residents.
 The most common was larceny theft, of which there were 3,694 incidents, while the second most common crime was aggravated assault, with 1,911 committed.
 Overall, Bibb had the highest crime rate for seven of the ten crime categories, including murder, robbery, motor vehicle theft and arson.

 Government and politics

 Since the 2014 consolidation, Macon-Bibb has been governed by a mayor, elected at-large (county-wide), along with a nine-member county commission with members elected from single-member districts.

 Like all other Georgia counties, Bibb has an elected sheriff responsible for maintaining the jail.
 Bibb's sheriff also manages the county's law enforcement duties, with their deputies acting as the city and county police force.
 As of 2019, the current sheriff is David Davis.

+Bibb County is divided between Georgia's 2nd congressional district and Georgia's 8th congressional district in elections to the United States House of Representatives.